Structural Parameterizations of the Biclique-Free Vertex Deletion Problem: Preliminaries

-The \emph{tree-depth} of a connected graph $G$ is defined as follows~\cite{Nesetril2006}.
-Let $T$ be a rooted tree with vertex set~$V(G)$, such that if $uv \in E(G)$, then $u$ is either an ancestor or a descendant of $v$ in $T$.
+For a graph $G$, a \emph{tree decomposition} is a pair $(T, B)$, where $T$ is a tree and $B \colon V(T) \to 2^{V(G)}$ such that (i) for each edge~$uv \in E(G)$ there exists $x \in V(T)$ with $u, v \in B(x)$, and (ii) for each $u \in V(G)$ the set of nodes $x \in V(T)$ with $v \in B(x)$ forms a nonempty, connected subtree in $T$.
+The \emph{width} of $(T, B)$ is $\max_{x \in V(T)} (\abs{B(x)-1})$.
+The \emph{treewidth} $\tw(G)$ of $G$ is the minimum width of all tree decompositions of~$G$.
+The \emph{treedepth} of a connected graph $G$ is defined as follows~\citep{Nesetril2006}.
+Let $T$ be a rooted tree with vertex set~$V(G)$, such that if $uv \in E(G)$, then $u$ is either an ancestor or a descendant of $v$ in $T$, i.e., the path from $u$ to $v$ in $T$ does not contain the root as an inner vertex.
 We say that $G$ is \emph{embedded} in $T$.
 The \emph{depth} of $T$ is the number of vertices in a longest path in $T$ from the root to a leaf.
 The \emph{treedepth} $\td(G)$ of $G$ is the minimum $t$ such that there is a rooted tree of depth $t$ in which $G$ is embedded.

 See \Cref{fig:parameters} for the relationship between parameters.
 Throughout this paper, for any of the parameters $\mathrm{x}(G)$ introduced above, we allow ourselves to simply write $\mathrm{x}$ if the graph $G$ is clear from context.